Skip to content

 -d policy=pol_...

-After creating the transaction intent, the session key will need to sign the nextAction userOperationHash and send it to Openfort.
+After creating the transaction intent, the session key will need to sign the nextAction signableHash and send it to Openfort.
+The response of the call to transaction intents will contain a nextAction object like this:

 5. Revoke a session key - Client side Server side